libonomy/libonomy-light/README.md

 > Warning: The local testnet is an experimental beta software.
 The repository is under development.
 Kindly use the release tag.
 The master branch is actively being upgraded to the latest features

 ## Prerequisites
-- OS X or Linux.
+> OS X .
 Windows 10 Pro support is being tested.
+When the configurations are done we will update that in the release as well
 - [git](https://git-scm.com/)
 - [go lang v1.14+](https://golang.org/)
 - Docker.
 (Next Release)